abravalheri/ini2toml/README.rst

 Therefore, ``cfg2toml`` built-in profile named ``"setup.cfg"`` is responsible for converting ``"setup.cfg"`` files into `PEP 621`_-compliant TOML documents.

+Each profile will correspond to a specific :ref:`pipeline` being selected for execution.
 When using the ``cfg2toml`` command line tool without explicitly specifying a profile, the |basename|_ of the input file will be used if it is implemented, falling back to ``"setup.cfg"``.